Rai Thistlethwayte: Jazz

 As well as his work in rock and pop, Thistlethwayte has performed in a number of jazz combos with many Australian jazz musicians, including ARIA award-winning guitarist James Muller, American jazz bassist Christian McBride, trumpeter James Morrison, tenor saxophonist Dale Barlow and Phil Stack, who also plays bass in Thirsty Merc.
-In 2008, Thistlethwayte performed a concert with respected Australian jazz pianist and composer Mark Isaacs at the Brisbane Jazz festival.
+In 2008, Thistlethwayte performed a concert with respected Australian jazz pianist and composer Mark Isaacs at the Brisbane Jazz Festival.
 Isaacs is on record as saying, "It's a well-kept secret that Rai is an outstanding jazz pianist… I consider Rai the most exciting young jazz pianist to emerge in this country in recent years."
 He has performed solo at the Wangaratta Jazz Festival and twice at the Stonnington Jazz Festival in Melbourne, once in 2011 and 2012.
 He is also the regular guest keyboardist in the Sydney rock and jazz fusion group "The Subterraneans".
 Thistlethwayte also writes spoken word prose and poetry, sometimes performing and recording under the name "Michael Albatross".

 In June 2014, alongside Australian jazz trumpeter James Morrison, Thistlethwayte adjudicated the vocal competition at "Generations In Jazz" in Mount Gambier, South Australia.
 He also performed there with improvising vocal group The Idea Of North and also James Morrison himself.
-Thistlethwayte was a participant at the Creative Music Workshop at the Banff Centre, Canada, in 2014, and studied improvised music and Carnatic singing under Aruna Sairam, Steve Coleman and Vijay Iyer.
-He has also featured as a guest musician with the electronic group Knower, and can be seen performing in the live video clips of their tracks "Overtime" as well as "Time Traveler".
+Thistlethwayte was a participant in the Creative Music Workshop at the Banff Centre, Canada, in 2014, and studied improvised music and Carnatic singing under Aruna Sairam, Steve Coleman and Vijay Iyer.
+He has also featured as a guest musician with the electronic group Knower, and can be seen performing in the live video clips of their tracks "Overtime", "Time Traveler" as well as "It's All Nothing Until It's Everything" and "The Abyss".